Policy & Procedures

 The District Board reaffirms the public policy that all the College's records, as defined in Section 19.32(2), Stats., are public records subject to release, inspection, and reproduction except as otherwise provided for by law.

-• Vice President of Finance and College Operations/CFO (financial records)
+• Vice President of Finance and College Operations/CFO (Financial Records)

-• Executive Director of Student Services/CSSO (Student records)
+• Executive Director of Student Services/CSSO (Student Records)

 It is directed that all Employees be informed of the legal custodian’s duties, the requirements of the Wisconsin Public Records and Property Law, and the provisions of this Policy.

 All requests for the inspection, release, and reproduction of the public records of the College shall be directed or referred to the legal custodian.
 The legal custodian is vested with the full legal power to make decisions concerning the inspection, release, or reproduction of records as permitted under Wisconsin’s Public Records and Property Law.
-The legal custodian and
+The legal custodian and their deputies are authorized to consult with the College’s legal counsel to determine a request for the release of a record.

 The College shall indemnify any costs or fees incurred in implementing this Policy.
-These will not be treated as personal liabilities of the custodian unless penalties are incurred for the legal custodian or deputy's willful and in bad faith act or omission.
+These will not be treated as personal liabilities of the legal custodian unless penalties are incurred for the legal custodian or deputy's willful and in bad faith act or omission.

 The President/District Director shall establish procedures for records management, including access by the public, that comply with the requirements of the state’s open meeting and public records access laws (Sec.
 19.31-19.39, Stats.).
 Procedure E-210.1 – Public Records Law (Public’s Right to Know) shall serve as the official notice of the procedure for the inspection, release, or reproduction of records and property of the College and constitutes the official position of the District Board regarding the inspection, release, and reproduction of records and property of the College and the fees that may be charged for location and reproduction of such records and property.
 The official notice shall be prominently displayed in appropriate locations on the College Premises and made available on request to any member of the public upon demand.